JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 - $I$ is the modulation index,
 - $f_M$ is the modulator frequency in Hz.

 Why do I say that we are “less mathematically strict”?
 Well, that’s because $s_\text{PM}(t)$ represents **phase modulation** (PM) not frequency modulation (FM).
 What’s the difference?
 That’s a great question.
-Most sources I’ve seen say that the difference between the two is not relevant [Pluta2019,Roads1996,Tulunen1998,DePoli???] and point to two articles [Bate,Holm] that explain the difference.
-The answer that I found in [Holm] is that FM and PM are equivalent if the sampling rate is high enough.
+Most sources I’ve seen say that the difference between the two is not relevant [Pluta2019, Roads1996, Tolonen1998, DePoli1983] and point to two articles [Bate1990, Holm1992] that explain the difference.
+The answer that I found in [Holm1992] is that FM and PM are equivalent if the sampling rate is high enough.
 Then, the numerical integration used to implement the FM equation (Equation 5) approximates the continuous time integration accurately enough.
 On the other hand, inaccurate integration (when the sample rate is too small) results in diverging partials’ amplitudes between FM and PM.

 Take a look at this example.
 Here, $f_C=200 \text{ Hz}, f_M = 400 \text{ Hz}$ and $I = \pi$.